micmejia/bible-dump/NKJV/1 John/1 John 4.md

 By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God,

 ###### 3
-and every spirit that does not confess [^a]that Jesus [^b]Christ has come in the flesh is not of God.
+and every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
 And this is the _spirit_ of the Antichrist, which you have heard was coming, and is now already in the world.

 ###### 4
 You are of God, little children, and have overcome them, because He who is in you is greater than he who is in the world.